FirebirdSQL/decimal-java/README.md

 Status
 ------

-At the moment, the API and underlying implementation is still in a state of flux, this is expected to stabilize mid-January 2018.
+The API is stable and is not expected to change.

 Goals
 -----